20 Best Places to Go in Europe for Spring Break

 Poised on the banks of the Danube River, Vienna has long been a mecca of music, art, and culture.
 The city’s coffee house traditions date back to the Austro-Hungarian empire.
 Nowadays, you’ll find everything from high-end patisseries and grand cafes to corner bakeries.
 After satisfying your caffeine cravings with a delectable Sachertorte and espresso, venture to Schönbrunn Palace.
 Continue the royal tour with a visit to Belvedere, which holds the world’s largest collection of Gustav Klimt paintings.
 Vienna’s stock as a green capital continues to rise.
 Spring is a sublime time to enjoy the many public parks, bike trails, walking paths, and manicured gardens.
 Can’t make it across the pond?
 Check out these small towns across the United States you’d swear were in Europe.

 London is renowned for its fashion, food, art, and royal legacy.
 In other words, this multicultural conurbation really does have something for everyone.
 Planning your first trip to The Big Smoke?
 Westminster Abbey, the Tower of London, Buckingham Palace, and Big Ben definitely warrant a spot on your itinerary.
 You’ll probably want to walk in the footsteps of The Beatles at Abbey Road, too.
 Already ticked the iconic sites off your list?
 Savor crispy fish and chips or world-class Indian cuisine.
 Have a pint of ale at a corner pub.
 Make your home base at the Charlotte Street Hotel, which also happens to pours a top-notch classic martini.
-Before you go, find out how you can avoid the line at popular tourist attractions.

 An under-the-radar spring break gem that’s affordable, fun, and undeniably picturesque, Slovenia’s capital has a fairytale mix of Baroque, Renaissance, and Art Nouveau buildings.
 Cobblestone streets, expansive parks, the medieval hilltop castle, and the tree-lined Ljubljanica River also contribute to its postcard-worthy panorama.
 As the weather warms up, people begin to spend more time outside and alfresco cafes open up for the season.
 From a budget perspective, it’s even more good news.
 Rooms at high-end hotels, like the InterContinental Ljubljana and Vander Urbani Resort, cost a fraction of the price you’d expect to pay in other European cities.